Sigmund and the Sea Monsters: Season 2 (1974)

+Season 3 (1975)

 Home media

 In the United States, the first season of the show was released on DVD in 2005 by Rhino Entertainment, featuring all 17 original broadcast episodes, uncut and digitally remastered.
-It was released again on September 6, 2011 from Vivendi Entertainment.
+It was released again on September 6, 2011, from Vivendi Entertainment.
 Although there were plans for season two to be released on DVD, it was cancelled because of low sales.
 In Australia, the complete series was released in a region-free four-disk set by Beyond Home Entertainment.
-However this set (along with both U.S releases of season one) are now out of print and hard to find.

 Reboot

 In 2015 Sid and Marty Krofft announced that Amazon was partnering with them to create an updated version of Sigmund and the Sea Monsters.
 In June 2016, the pilot was released.
 In late 2016, it was announced that the pilot was picked up for a first season.
 Production for the first season occurred over the first half of 2017.
 A teaser trailer was released at the 2017 San Diego Comic-Con.
 In this version of the series, David Arquette plays Captain Barnabus who believes sea monsters are real and devotes his life to capturing them.
 Instead of living with a housekeeper, the boys are spending the summer at their aunt Maxine's with their cousin Robyn when they discover Sigmund.
 Seven episodes were released on October 13, 2017.
 The rest of the cast consists of Solomon Stewart as Johnny, Kyle Harrison Breitkopf as Scott, Rebecca Bloom as Robyn, Eileen O'Connell as Aunt Maxine, Johnny Whitaker as Zach, Mark Povinelli as Sigmund, Drew Massey as the voice of Sigmund, Meegan Godfrey as Blurp, Michael Oosterom as the voice of Blurp, Dan Crespin as Slurp, Victor Yerrid as the voice of Slurp, Lexi Pearl as Mama, and Donna Kimball as the voice of Mama.